srijithbalakrishnan/dreaminsg-integrated-model/README.md

  conda env create --name ENV_NAME --file=environment.ym
  ```

  3. Install the InfraRisk package in the created environment.
-Go to the InfraRisk folder and run the following command:
+Go to the project folder and run the following command:

  ```
  conda activate redcar